iyildiz/java2kotlin/README.md

 [Kotlin maven plugin 1.4.31 is used](https://kotlinlang.org/docs/reference/using-maven.html)
 `mvn clean compile`
 - Kotlin allows a `main function` per file.
 Each of them can be run independently.
+- There is No Kotlin SDK, it is Java SDK + some extension files

 ### Variables
 - **val** : read-only reference (`final` in Java).